core-wg/oscore/draft-ietf-core-object-security.md

 #### Uri-Host, Uri-Port, and Proxy-Scheme

 The sending endpoint SHALL copy Uri-Host, Uri-Port, and Proxy-Scheme from the unprotected CoAP message to the protected CoAP message.
-When Uri-Host, Uri-Port, Proxy-Scheme options are present, Proxy-Uri is not used {{RFC7252}}.
+When Uri-Host, Uri-Port, or Proxy-Scheme options are present, Proxy-Uri is not used {{RFC7252}}.

 #### Proxy-Uri {#proxy-uri}